Best Things to Do in Vietnam (2025 Travel Guide)

 Saigon River

-The Saigon River (Sông Sài Gòn), the fast-flowing main artery of Ho Chi Minh City, flows past both modern skyscrapers and rural villages that reveal old Vietnamese traditions.
+In addition to sightseeing, the Saigon River (Sông Sài Gòn), the fast-flowing main artery of Ho Chi Minh City, flows past both modern skyscrapers and rural villages that reveal old Vietnamese traditions.
 Locals often escape the urban bustle by relaxing along the riverbanks, where picnic benches and greenery create a pleasant refuge from the metropolitan mania of Saigon.

 Mekong River